wangxiaofeng1/wangxiaofeng1.github.io/_pages/group.md

 ## Alumni
 ### PhD Students
-- Yingcong Zhang (now senior signal integrity engineer at Astera Labs in San Jose, CA. Co-advised with Prof. Guoan Wang)
+- Yingcong Zhang (now senior signal integrity engineer at Astera Labs; co-advised with Prof. Guoan Wang)
 - Xin Zhang (now assistant professor in the University of Southern Maine)
 - Rabab Abdelfattah (now assistant professor at the University of Southern Mississippi)
 - Lixing Yang (now researcher at Huzhou Institution of Zhejiang University)